PHPExpertsInc/dockerize/README.md

  * PostgreSQL v15
  * MariaDB v10.5

+The `phpexperts/php:base-full` image contains every bundled PHP extension, plus a driver for Redis.

+* imap
+* ldap
+* pspell
+* redis
+* snmp
+* xmlrpc

+If you need an extension that is not available in the `full` build, please create an Issue at GitHub.

 # Advantages over other dockerized PHP projects

 1. **Super fast, completely automated installation.** (Great for testing multiple versions on CIs)